sopelj/hass-ember-mug-component/README.md

 - Version < 0.3 Only works before 2022.8
 - Version 0.3.X Works on 2022.8.X as long as the Bluetooth Integration is disabled
 - Version 0.4+ Works on 2022.9+ and uses the new Bluetooth integration for discovery and setup

+**If you had a version installed before 0.4 and are upgrading, please remove your mug before upgrading and it should be auto-discovered**

 ## Installation / Setup